kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 2. Run `npm link MyModule` from your `MyApp` directory: this will create a `MyModule` folder in `node_modules` symlinked to the globally-installed package and thus to the real location of `MyModule`.
 3. Now any changes to `MyModule` will be reflected in `MyApp/node_modules/MyModule/`.
 Use `npm ls -g --depth=0 --link` to list all the globally linked modules.

+### browserslist
+The [browserslist](https://github.com/browserslist/browserslist) configuration (either in `package.json` or `.browserslistrc`) uses `caniuse` data (https://caniuse.com/usage-table) for queries to control the outputted JS/CSS so that the emitted code will be compatible with the browsers specified.
+It will be installed with webpack and used by many popular tools like autoprefixer, babel-preset-env.
+You can find these tools require `browserslist` in the `package-lock.json` file.

+- There is a `defaults` query (`> 0.5%, last 2 versions, Firefox ESR, not dead`), which gives a reasonable configuration for most users.
+- If you want to change the default set of browsers, we recommend combining `last 2 versions`, `not dead` with a usage number like `> 0.2%`.
+- `last 1 version or > 1%` is equal to `last 1 version, > 1%`.
+Each line in `.browserslistrc` file is combined with `or` combiner.
+- Run `npx browserslist` in project directory to see what browsers was selected by your queries.
+- `PostCSS` is a tool for transforming CSS with JavaScript plugins.
+It provides features via its extensive plugin ecosystem to help improve the CSS writing experience.
+[Autoprefixer](https://github.com/postcss/autoprefixer) is one of the many PostCSS plugins.
+There is also a preset `postcss-preset-env`, which is similar to `@babel/preset-env`.

 ### jsconfig.json
 JavaScript experience is improved when you have a `jsconfig.json` file in your workspace that defines the project context. **`jsconfig.json` is a descendant of `tsconfig.json`**.
 The presence of `jsconfig.json` file in a directory indicates that the directory is the root of a JavaScript project.